Getting in touch and further advice

 Arrangements for appointments

-If you are at risk of becoming homeless and would like some advice, please contact our call centre on 01865 249811 who will arrange a phone appointment with an Options officer.
+If you are homeless or at risk of becoming homeless and would like some advice, please contact our call centre on 01865 249811.
+You will be directed to the team that is best suited to help you.

 Seeking alternative accommodation

 Before seeing us, you we encourage you to take steps to find alternative accommodation.
 There is lots of advice about help that is available on our Housing Advice pages.

 - If you are having problems in your private rented sector tenancy or need to find new private rented accommodation

 - If you have been asked to leave by friends or family

 - If you are having financial difficulties

 If you are relying on housing benefit or the housing costs element of Universal Credit to pay some or all your rent, this is unlikely to cover the cost of renting privately in Oxford - you may need to look further away from the city to find an affordable property.
 Current local housing allowance rates can be found for each area at Directgov - Local Housing Allowance Rates.

 Shortage of Social Housing

 Supply of council and housing association accommodation is extremely limited in Oxford.
 We are often unable to secure this type of housing even for people who are homeless or threatened with homelessness.